Kathleen Margaret Cole: Biography

 After her early childhood years in Wells, British Columbia, Kathleen Margaret Cole moved with her family to West Vancouver.
-At the University of British Columbia (UBC). she graduated in biology with a B.A. in 1947 and an M.A. in 1948.'
+She graduated in biology with a B.A. in 1947 and an M.A. in 1948 from the University of British Columbia (UBC).
 Her M.A. thesis is entitled A study of a possible new mutation, synpalpi, occurring in Drosophila melanogaster.
 She matriculated as a graduate student in genetics at Smith College.
-There she completed in 1952 her Ph.D. in plant genetics under the supervision of Albert F. Blakeslee.
-Her Ph.D. dissertation deals with the genetics of the invasive weed Datura stramonium.
+There she completed her Ph.D. in plant genetics under the supervision of Albert F. Blakeslee in 1952.
+Her Ph.D. dissertation investigated the genetics of the invasive weed Datura stramonium.

 Kathleen M. Cole spent her career at UBC.
 She joined the department of biology and botany in 1952 as a lecturer and was eventually promoted to full professor.
 During the late 1950s, she spent one summer at the University of Washington's Friday Harbor Laboratories.
 There she used cytological techniques to experiment on marine algae.
 This research established the focus of the remainder of her career and her work with her graduate students and other collaborators.